 Introduction

-Vertical slice architecture organizes your code by business feature instead of technical layer.
-That means each feature—like “Create User” or “Submit Order”—contains its UI, API endpoint, business logic, and data access in one place.
-The result is faster feature delivery, fewer integration bugs, and an easier onboarding experience for new developers.
+Vertical slice architecture organizes code by business feature rather than by technical layer.
+Each feature—like “Create User” or “Submit Order”—contains its UI, API endpoint, business logic, and data access in one place.
+That reduces context switching, lowers integration bugs, and helps teams deliver value faster.

 Why layered architectures slow teams down